Shopify/twine/README.md

 [Demonstration](http://shopify.github.io/twine/)

-Twine is a minimalistic set of 2-way bindings.
-It allows you to define JS execution contexts using strings of JS defined directly on top of the DOM.
+Twine is a minimalistic two-way binding system.

+Features:
+ - It's just JS - no new syntax to learn for bindings
+ - Small and easy to understand codebase

+Non-features:
+ - No creation of new nodes (e.g. no iteration)
+ - No special declaration of bindable data (i.e. bind to any JS data)

 ## Installation